Borrowed Bites

 Make Ahead and Freezing Instructions:

-Make mac and cheese fully and pour into prepared pan.
+Make mac and cheese and pour into prepared pan.
+Do not bake.
 Cover tightly with tinfoil and refrigerate for 1-3 days or freeze for up to 3 months.
 If frozen, thaw overnight in the fridge.
 Bake straight from the fridge at 400°F until hot and bubbly, 40-45 minutes (if it begins to brown near the end of baking, cover with foil and continue baking until hot and bubbly).

 For a Crowd: